TAIsRich/chuwa0116/ShortQuestions/hw2.md

 ```

 ### ！2.
 What is wrapper class in Java and Why we need wrapper class?
+Wrapper classes provide a way to use primitive data types as objects, and also provides some utility methods and allows to use Enumerated Types.
 ### ！3.
 What is the difference between HashMap and HashTable?
+HashMap is not thread-safe, allows null keys and values, and is faster than Hashtable because it is not synchronized.
+Hashtable is thread-safe, does not allow null keys or values, and is slower than HashMap because it is synchronized.
 ### ！4.
 What is String pool in Java and why we need String pool?
+String pool is a feature in Java that helps to optimize the memory usage of strings by reducing the number of duplicate strings and reusing the same object instead of creating new one.
+This can improve the performance of the application and save memory.
 ### ！5.
 What is Java garbage collection?
+Java garbage collection is the process of automatically freeing up memory that is no longer being used by a Java application.
+It is an important feature that helps to prevent memory leaks and improve the performance and stability of Java applications.
 ### ！6.
 What are access modifiers and their scopes in Java?
+In Java, access modifiers are keywords that are used to control the accessibility of classes, methods, and variables.
+The four main access modifiers in Java are:
+public: A public class, method, or variable can be accessed from anywhere, including other classes, packages, and subclasses.
+private: A private class, method, or variable can only be accessed within the same class in which it is defined.
+It is not visible to other classes, packages, or subclasses.
+protected: A protected method or variable can be accessed within the same package or by a subclass in a different package.
+default (or package-private): When no access modifier is specified, the class, method, or variable has default access and can be accessed within the same package, but not from classes in other packages.
+In addition, there is one more access modifier final, that can be used along with any access modifier to make a variable constant and prevent it from being reassigned, or a class final so that it can't be inherited.

 ### 7. What is final key word?
 (Field, Method, Class)
 ```java